kbase/staging_service/README.md

 -  to test use `./run_tests.sh`
 -  requires python 3.11.4 or higher
 -  requires installation on mac of libmagic: `brew install libmagic` or `sudo port install libmagic`.
--  testing requires a KBase CI auth token (or wherever configured in `deployment/conf/testing.cfg`) and KBase user id.
+-  testing requires a KBase auth token (see AUTH_URL configuration in `deployment/conf/testing.cfg` for relevant KBase environemnt) and KBase user id.
 These should be in environment variables `KBASE_TEST_TOKEN` and `KBASE_TEST_USER`, respectively.

 ## debugging